Impact Factory: the confluence of two disparate journeys into one shared vision.

 Working at the Actors Institute, Robin created exciting and unusual acting classes for all levels of ability and also ran career workshops for people who needed to take a long look at their careers and their lives in general.

 Not content with all of that, he wanted to expand into the corporate world and became a presentation/speaking coach in the business world.
 Here he was really developing his exceptional skill in transforming individuals from inarticulate, even wooden presenters into engaging, interesting speakers who others wanted to listen to.
-He knew there was mileage in all of this but at this point wasnt not quite sure where to go with it.
+He knew there was mileage in all of this but at this point wasn't quite sure where to go with it.

 By the time our story begins, Robin knew that personal development was an important, indeed, an essential part of his life and that once again he wanted something else to get his teeth into and change was in the wind.